-Anyone with questions about the 2022-23 Scholastic Regulations should not hesitate to contact the Scholastic Council for clarification.
-Do not wait until the week of a tournament to ask questions about player eligibility, team eligibility and/or composition, or issues that could affect your players and their participation in an event.
-If you have a question while attending one of the Scholastic National tournaments, you should bring it to Chess Control.
+Anyone who has questions or comments about these School Year 2023-24 Scholastic Regulations should not hesitate to contact the Scholastic Council for clarification.
+Do not wait until the week of a tournament to ask questions about your player's event registration, individual or team eligibility, team composition, or issues that could affect their participation in a national scholastic event.
+If you have a question while attending one of the scholastic national tournaments, please bring it to Chess Control.